lhera155/marking/submission-checklist.md

 ### Known Bugs

 *(Use this space to list any features you know are not working correctly.
 Honesty is a key part of professionalism.)*
+My login form wasn’t working because the JavaScript that’s supposed to handle the form wasn’t running properly.
+The page kept reloading and adding the form data to the URL instead of sending it via JS.
+I fixed this by making sure the correct event listener from login.js is attached, so the form no longer reloads the page.
+Now the JS runs, but the login fetch request fails because the server isn’t routing the /api/login URL to the actual PHP file that processes logins.
 ________________________________________________________________________________
 ________________________________________________________________________________